omkarbajaj073/ViSQL/notes.md

   - Describe table (if time permits)
   - Natural join (if time permits)
   - Styling (if time permits)
+  - Clean code for queries with  decorator (if time permits)
   - Help page to explain basic things like regex and all. (if time permits.
 Static page)

 3. Bugs -